rbw/pyfiq/README.md

 - **Portable**: runs anywhere Python and Redis are available.
 - **Embedded**: workers run inside your application process--no external workers needed.
 - **Distributed**: automatically scales across multiple app instances, providing redundancy and load balancing.
-- **Parallel where it matters**: one worker per queue, multiple queues can be processed concurrently.
+- **Parallel where it matters**: one worker per queue, with multiple queues processed concurrently.
 - **Lightweight and scalable**: ideal for both small apps and large distributed backends.
 - **Non-breaking API**: decorate any function with `@pyfiq.fifo(...)` and call it as usual, queued transparently.
 - **Zero-config**: no brokers, orchestrators, or external services required.